Iskierek100/Dolphin-Extensions-KDE-Plasma/README.md

 - Adds context entry **“Download video (paste URL)”** available on folders.
 - Reads URL from clipboard or prompt.
 - Lets you choose MP3 (audio) or MP4 (video with quality).
-- Uses **yt-dlp**, a powerful tool that supports **not only YouTube** but also:
-  - Facebook Reels, Instagram, TikTok, Twitter/X
-  - Twitch streams, Vimeo, Bandcamp, SoundCloud
-  - Streaming services using `.m3u8` playlists (e.g. VOE, many live streams or news sites)
-- Automatically merges the best video and audio into one file (requires `ffmpeg`).
-- Can also download subtitles when available.

-> 💡 **Did you know?**
-> `yt-dlp` is *not just for YouTube*!
-> It supports **thousands of websites** and streaming protocols.
-> You can grab short clips, Facebook/Instagram reels, TikTok videos, music from Bandcamp or SoundCloud, Twitch streams, or even assemble `.m3u8` live streams into a single playable MP4.

 ---